Covid-19 and its impact on employers and employees - an FAQ23 March 2020 | Employer's Liability

 Can I stand down only some employees and not others?

-The answer is no, as that would suggest that there is still some work for certain employees (even if not all).
-If you would like to stand down some but not all employees, you may be required to look at making positions redundant.
+If you would like to stand down some but not all employees (who perform the same duties), you may be required to look at making some positions redundant.
 In this case, you can engage in negotiations with your employees regarding alternatives to a redundancy.

 Other options that you may consider instead of stand down include: